DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 What we've added here is going to move our tiles to the right positions.\
 We need to move the left tile because that was the one that used to be all the way on the right.\
-Then we are moving that tile by first storing it's current position in a variable.
+Then we are moving that tile by first storing its current position in a variable.
 Then we edit the x of that position to the new position, which is the middle's position minus one "size".\
 Finally we set the position of the tile to the new position.

 To make this for the right side it's the same except you are going to be changing the right tile's position and you'll be adding the size to the middle's position.